cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 ## Interact via the CLI

-A friendly reminder that the CLI can always inform you about the available commands:
+A friendly reminder that the CLI can always inform you about available commands:

 <CodeGroup>
 <CodeGroupItem title="Checkers" active>